dlab-berkeley/Command-Line-Fundamentals/lessons/1_Command_line.md

 ```
 🔔 **Question:** What happens if you intput 'python' instead of 'Python'? <br>

-🥊**6-2**: Let's obtain list of files from a directory, search for filenames that include "pdf", and save that list as `files.txt`.
+🥊**6-2**: Let's obtain list of files from a directory, search for filenames that include "pdf", and save that list as `pdffiles.txt`.
 Try to do this in one line of code. <br>

 ## Reference: Keyboard Shortcuts